-Betting on the National Football League is the most popular sport to bet on in the United States, and that extends to the NFL Draft.
+NFL Draft betting is a natural extension of NFL betting since the National Football League is the most popular sport to bet on in the United States.
 The NFL Draft is when teams in the league get to choose college football players to add to their roster.

-An NFL Draft Over/Under bet works in two different ways, but they are also extremely similar.
-Let's use Ohio State defensive end Chase Young as the player to help us explain the first way.
+An NFL Draft Over/Under bet is central to NFL Draft sports betting.
+It works in two different ways, but they are also extremely similar.
+Let's use Ohio State defensive end, Chase Young, as the player to help us explain the first way.

 |Chase Young||Over||2.5 Picks|